Karen Paquin: XVs

-Suffering a knee injury at the 2017 Women's Rugby World Cup, Paquin underwent surgeries and rehabilition for three years before returning to the pitch.
-She made her first appearance back at the Kitakysushu Sevens in 2019 where Canada earned a gold medal.
+In 2017, she suffered a knee injury during the Women's Rugby World Cup in Ireland, she underwent surgeries and rehabilition for three years before returning to the pitch.

+She made Canada's squad for the delayed 2021 Rugby World Cup in New Zealand.

-In June 2021, Paquin was named to Canada's 2020 Summer Olympics team.
-She was selected in Canada's squad for the 2021 Rugby World Cup in New Zealand.
+She was selected in Canada's squad for the 2025 Pacific Four Series.
+In July, she was named in the Canadian side to the Rugby World Cup in England.

-Personal
+Personal life

 She studied chemical engineering at Université Laval.

-Occasionally plays rugby with local women's teams on Vancouver Island, BC.
+Paquin plays her rugby in Canada with Québec Est and Club de Rugby de Québec(CRQ) and occasionally with local women's teams on Vancouver Island, BC.